isabella232/polymath-sdk/docs/getting_started.rst

 **NB** symbols are reserved for a determined period `e.g 15 days`, after which, it can be claimed by other issuers.

 As you might have noticed, all SDK  `write` operations are represented as transaction queues.
-For each operation, the SDK will create as many transactions as needed to complete that operation.
-Upon a call to `queue.run()`, the SDK will execute these transactions, sequentially, until completion.
+For each operation, the SDK creates as many transactions as needed to complete that operation.
+Upon calling `queue.run()`, the SDK executes these transactions, sequentially, until completion.

 Reading your tokens' data
 -------------------------